What is animal-assisted therapy?

 Does animal-assisted therapy help autistic children?

-Some low-quality studies have found that animals might help autistic people develop sensory, social skills and early communication skills.
-Animals might also help people manage their behaviour and stress.
+Some low-quality studies have found that animals might help autistic people develop social skills and early communication skills.
+Animals might also help people manage their sensory experiences, behaviour and stress.
 More high-quality research is needed to find out whether animal-assisted therapy is effective.

-Psychologists, speech pathologists, occupational therapists and other professionals use animals, particularly dogs.
+Occupational therapists, psychologists, speech pathologists and other professionals might use animals, particularly dogs.
 These professionals might have their own animals, or they might work as a team with animals and their handlers.

 Your local autism association can help you find an animal-assisted therapist.